scds/intro-spss/preparation.md

 To access the university computers:
 - Navigate to <https://uts.mcmaster.ca/services/teaching-and-learning/computer-labs/virtual-desktop/>
-- Scroll down and either install virtual desktop locally (recommended), or use the web client.
+- Scroll down and either install the virtual desktop locally (recommended), or use the web client.
 - Follow the instructions provided on the website to connect to the computers.
-- Double click on `STANDARD Desktop` and log in.
+- Double-click on `STANDARD Desktop` and log in.
 <img src="assets/img/preparation/prep2.png" alt="" width="100%">
 - Once you're connected, search for "IBM SPSS Statistics" in the search box.
 <img src="assets/img/preparation/prep3.png" alt="" width="75%">